San Jose Costa Rica: Complete Guide to the Capital City

 You just never really know here though.
 Sometimes we will have rain all day and other times we will have several days of no rain during the rainy season.

 We suggest getting up early and enjoying the mornings.
 It is so nice!

-San Jose is a decent-sized city, so you might need some help figuring out the best area to stay in based on your reason for visiting.
+San Jose is a decent-sized city with a large metropolitan area, so you might need some help figuring out the best area to stay based on your reason for visiting.

 If you are planning to stay in San Jose the night after you arrive or before you leave, we suggest staying as close to the airport as possible.
 Traffic gets really bad around here.